Unpaid Overtime Attorneys Serving New York City

 How Lipsky Lowe LLP Can Help

-We have the skills and experience to evaluate your legal options and to provide the services you need in the wage hour arena.
+Our NYC employment lawyers have the skills and experience to evaluate your legal options and to provide the services you need in the wage and hour arena.
 With Lipsy Lowe, you have strength in your corner.
 Contact us today to schedule a consultation.